Victoria Clock Tower, Isle of Man: Dedication ceremony

+And still reigns in the hearts of her people."

 Following the dedication the band struck up the British National Anthem and Mr Mackee called for "Three Cheers for The King."

 Subsequent life

 In 1912 following the winding up of the Isle of Man Mining Company, a liquidation sale of its assets which included the Victoria Clock Tower was held.
 Despite having previously been donated to the people of Foxdale, the mine company had undertaken to keep the structure in a good state of repair as well as providing the finances for its upkeep.
-The structure, along with the Institute, were purchased by a Mr. Kerruish who again donated the clock tower as well as the nearby institute to the village of Foxdale.
+The structure, along with the institute, were purchased by a Mr. Kerruish who again donated the clock tower as well as the nearby institute to the village of Foxdale.

 By 1939 the clock had succumbed to a state of disrepair and a committee was formed with a view to raising money in order to carry out repairs.
 A sum of £50 was raised, which included a donation of $5 from a Foxdalian who had emigrated to Kirkland Lake, Ontario.
 The money was used to carry out repairs to the clock, which were undertaken by a company from Leeds and in addition a tablet, consisting of the names of the directors of the Isle of Man Mining Company as of 1901, and which had been languishing in the cellar of the old mine's pay office since its closure, was placed within the lower part of the tower.

 The ceremony of the restarting of the clock, together with the unveiling of the tablet, was carried out 1 July 1939.

 The clock tower became the property of a trust until 1962 when it was acquired by the Isle of Man's Department of Social Services following the winding up of the trust, in turn becoming the responsibility of the Department of Local Government and Environment and the Department of Infrastructure.
 In 2018 the clock underwent further restoration following which ownership of the clock tower was transferred to the local authority, Patrick Commissioners.
 Today the clock tower remains a focal part of the village of Foxdale together with the adjacent community garden.